On this page

 To limit the introduction and spread of COVID-19, the Chief Public Health Officer has issued the following public health orders that residents must follow:

-- Public Health Order – COVID-19 Relaxing Phase 1 (effective May 15, 2020) – relaxes restrictions on indoor gatherings to allow five people to visit, to a maximum of 10 people in total inside the house at anytime; outdoor get-togethers of 25 or less; and allows for some businesses and facilities to open.
+- Public Health Order – COVID-19 Relaxing Phase 2 (effective June 12, 2020) – relaxes restrictions on indoor gatherings of 25 or less and outdoor get-togethers of 50 or less; and allows for more businesses and facilities to open.

 Public Health Officers appointed by the Chief Public Health Officer will serve in all regions of the NWT, and make sure we can enforce the public health orders.